Professor-Codephreak/S.M.A.I.R.T/README.md

-# 🚀  Presale Smart Contract
+# 🚀  Smart Presale Contract  🚀

 This contract is built to provide a comprehensive solution for managing token presales, ensuring transparency and security for both project owners and contributors.